pulp/pulp/docs/sphinx/dev-guide/contributing/branching.rst

 ---------------------------

 Don't do it!
 Seriously though, this should not happen between release branches.
-It is a good idea for a developer to rebase his or her development branch *before* submitting a pull request.
+It is a good idea (but not required) for a developer to rebase his or her development branch *before* submitting a pull request.
 Cherry-picking may also be valuable among development branches.
 However, master and release branches should not be involved in either.

 The reason is that both of these operations generate new and unique commits from the same changes.
 We do not want pulp-x.y and master to have the same bug fix